simonesilvestroni/m2m-website/_pages/now.md

 ## Reading

 I usually struggle to focus on one book at a time.
 My Kobo tells me I'm currently reading something in the range of 17 or 18 books.
-However, I’ve recently managed to focus only on [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain).
+However, I’ve recently managed to focus on [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain).

 ## Growth?